 Six years after leaving the suburbs of Fort Collins (50 miles from the Wyoming border), for a new lifestyle west of Walsenburg (50 miles from the New Mexico border), I feel I have a good sense of what that kind of major change feels like.

-The first thing you must do if you are considering a similar change is to let go of any romantic, idealized illusions you may have about finding pastoral perfection.
+The first thing you must do if you are considering a similar change is to let go of any idealized illusions you may have about finding pastoral perfection.
+You may eventually find it, but it will take some work!

 Think of this move as a complete ‘leap of faith” That’s what it felt like to me!
 And in case you didn’t get the memo yet, in this lifetime, perfection is a mirage… I didn’t have any delusions of grandeur, I was just plain scared.
 What if I hated it???
 It was definitely a precipitous move on my part.
 I just didn’t know what to expect.
 On the other hand, Mike was certain this was the right move for us.
 So we did it anyway, with all of my anxieties and fears fully intact…

-When we arrived in Walsenburg with our full-to-the-brim U-haul truck , we moved into an ancient miner’s cabin, the only ‘decent’ rental in Walsenburg or La Veta in June 2014, and yes, it was as dirty and disgusting as it sounds.
+When we arrived in Walsenburg with our full-to-the-brim U-Haul truck, we moved into a century-old miner’s home, the only ‘decent’ rental in Walsenburg or La Veta in June 2014, and yes, it was as dirty and disgusting as it sounds.
 Then we started to work on finding an architect and a blueprint for the passive solar home we had been planning in our heads for years.
 We had already bought a few acres of land twelve miles west of town on a hill overlooking the Spanish Peaks.
 But because there was only one building inspector for the WHOLE COUNTY…

 it took over five months just to get a proper heat-absorbing slab on our land.